decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

     "to": ["did:example:mediator"],
     "expires_time": 1516385931,
     "body":{
-        "next"   : "did:foo:1234abcd",
+        "next": "did:foo:1234abcd",
+    },
-        "payloads~attach": [
+    "attachments": [
         // One payload?
     ]
 }
-}
 ```

 - **next** - REQUIRED.
 The DID of the party to send the attached message to.
-- **payloads~attach** - REQUIRED.
+- **attachments** - REQUIRED.
 The encrypted message to send to the party indicated in the `next` body attribute.

 When the internal message expires, it's a good idea to also include an expiration for forward message requests.
 Include the `expires_time` header with the appropriate value.